newrelic/ansible-install/README.md

 #### `targets` (Required)

 List of targeted installs to run on hosts.
+Available options are:

+- `infrastructure` (Linux & Windows)
+- `logs` (Linux & Windows)
+- `apm-php` (Linux)
+- `apm-nodejs` (Linux)

-Available options are: `infrastructure`, `logs` and `apm-php`.
-The `logs` target requires `infrastructure`, and an error will be thrown if `logs` is specified without `infrastructure`.
+Note: the `logs` target requires `infrastructure`, and an error will be thrown if `logs` is specified without `infrastructure`.

-Note that the PHP agent installed by target `apm-php` is for Linux only.
+Note: The NodeJS agent installation is supported only for apps managed by [PM2](https://pm2.keymetrics.io/).
+To install the agent using a package manager such as `npm` or `yarn` or via other installation paths, please reference our [docs](https://docs.newrelic.com/docs/apm/agents/nodejs-agent/installation-configuration/install-nodejs-agent/).

 #### `tags` (Optional)